jonnonz1/nz-statute-book/acts/public/1992/student-loan-scheme-act-1992.md

 ## Part 5 — Challenges after transfer of loan balance to Commissioner

-### 64 Objection to assessment of repayment obligation
+### 64 Challenge to assessment of repayment obligation
-Any borrower whose repayment obligation has been assessed under Part 2 or Part 3 of this Act may, on the ground that the assessment is erroneous or excessive or has been issued in error, challenge the assessment.
+Any borrower whose repayment obligation has been assessed under Part 2 or Part 3 may, on the ground that the assessment is erroneous or excessive or has been issued in error, challenge the assessment.

-### 65 Objection to amount of interest charged
+### 65 Challenge to amount of interest charged
-Any borrower who is charged with interest in a tax year may, on the ground that he or she should not have been charged with the amount of interest charged, challenge the notice given to the borrower under section 43 of this Act.
+Any borrower who is charged with interest in a tax year may, on the ground that he or she should not have been charged with the amount of interest charged, challenge the notice given to the borrower under section 43.

 ### 65A Objection to decision concerning grant of exemption
 A borrower may challenge a decision by the Commissioner—